pytoolz/toolz/doc/source/references.rst

 ---------------------

 These projects also provide iterator and functional utilities within Python.
-They have substantial functionality overlap with PyToolz.
+Their functionality overlaps substantially with that of PyToolz.

 -  `funcy <https://github.com/suor/funcy/>`__
 -  `fn.py <https://github.com/kachayev/fn.py>`__